uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 To check an allocation's expiration date run `allocations -a <allocation group>` command.
 Alternatively, run `mam-list-allocations`.

-Only [Standard Allocations](/userinfo/rivanna/allocations/#standard-allocations), [Dean's Allocations](/userinfo/rivanna/allocations/#deans-allocations) and [Instructional Allocations](/userinfo/rivanna/allocations/#instructional-allocations) have an expiration date.
+Only [Standard Allocations](/userinfo/rivanna/allocations/#standard-allocations) and [Instructional Allocations](/userinfo/rivanna/allocations/#instructional-allocations) have an expiration date.
 PIs may request renewal of their expired allocation.
 [Purchased Allocations](/userinfo/rivanna/allocations/#allocation-purchases) never expire.

 ## How are Service Units Reserved?